Taurasi DOCG - Cantine Lonardo

 Production area: Taurasi (AV)

-Soil type: Of varying composition depending on the area: in some cases ash-rich, loose with moderately coarse grain, in others clayey-calcareous.
+Soil type: Of varying composition depending on the area: in some cases ash-rich, loose with a moderately coarse grain, in others calcareous clay.

 Rootstock: Virginia creeper